 As you can see there are a number of options, but sometimes people feel that it’s simply easier to sell their house and either downsize, or opt for a property they can rent.

 When there isn’t much value in your property

 The trustee will consider whether it’s worthwhile to include your home alongside other assets if there is little equity available – it may not be financially beneficial to incorporate equity of less than around £5,000 due to the costs of selling.

 In this case, and when there is negative equity, the process of entering a trust deed may be less complex.

 To find out more about Scottish trust deeds and property, call our experts at Scotland Debt Solutions.
 We specialise in helping Scottish residents escape the debt spiral, and can determine the best course of action for you.
-We have four offices across Scotland, and offer a free same-day meeting in complete confidence.
+We have five offices across Scotland, and offer a free same-day meeting in complete confidence.

 If you’re looking to save some money it’s a good idea to make a detailed budget that lets you see where your cash is currently being spent, and offers an overall view of your finances.
 You’ll need to collect together your income and expenditure details, including annual costs such as insurance, car expenses, birthdays and […]